nextgen-networks/android_device_xiaomi_chiron-MIUI/README.md

 Device configuration for Xiaomi Mi MIX 2
 =========================================

-The Xiaomi Mi 6 (codenamed _"Chiron"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi MIX 2 (codenamed _"Chiron"_) is a high-end smartphone from Xiaomi.

 It was announced in October 2017.
 Release date was December 2017.